ndrean/navbar/README.md

 # A React app squeleton using Mobx, Universal Router, Material-UI, React-Hook-Forms

-> Surge: run the build version with <https://surge.sh/> CLI (it publishes web apps to a CDN with a single command with no setup required).
+> Testing Surge: run the build version with <https://surge.sh/> CLI (it publishes web apps to a CDN with a single command with no setup required).

 View the app at: <http://rmm.surge.sh/>